Guest Blog Post – Eric Cressey – SWS – Real Activation

 - A New Look at Planks

 This entry was posted on Monday, June 1st, 2009 at 6:01 pm and is filed under accelerated muscular development, injury rehab recover from injury, muscle building anatomy, strength training muscle building workouts, strength training to improve athletic performance, strength training workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson